zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 If you want to use the embedded broker in Home Assistant you must [follow this guide](https://www.home-assistant.io/docs/mqtt/broker#embedded-broker).

-ZWavejs2Mqtt is expecting Home Assistant to send its birth/will messages to `homeassistant/status`.
-Be sure to add this to your `configuration.yaml` if you want
-ZWavejs2Mqtt to resend the cached values when Home Assistant restarts.
+zwave-js-ui is expecting Home Assistant to send its birth/will messages to `homeassistant/status`.
+Be sure to add this to your `configuration.yaml` if you want zwave-js-ui to resend the cached values when Home Assistant restarts.

-ZWavejs2Mqtt will try to guess how to map devices from Z-Wave to Home Assistant.
+zwave-js-ui will try to guess how to map devices from Z-Wave to Home Assistant.
 At the moment, it tries to generate entities based on zwave values command classes, index, and units of the value.
 If the discovered device doesn't fit your needs, you can set a custom `device_class` using the Gateway value table.

 ## Components management

-To see the components that have been discovered by ZWavejs2Mqtt, go to Control Panel UI, select a node from the nodes table, then select the Node tab from tabs menu at the bottom of nodes table.
+To see the components that have been discovered by zwave-js-ui, go to Control Panel UI, select a node from the nodes table, then select the Node tab from tabs menu at the bottom of nodes table.
 At the bottom of the page, after the node values section, there will be a section called `Home Assistant - Devices`.
 There you will find a table with all of the devices created for the selected node.

 ![Home Assistant Devices](../_images/Home Assistant_devices.png)